Best Thermal Cameras iMore 2021

 Best Value: FLIR ONE Gen 3

 If you're looking for a lightweight kit that can go anywhere, you've found it.
-The FLIR ONE Gen 3 is a thermal camera that plugs into the lightning port on an iPhone or the USB-C port on any Android device.
-The two cameras on the FLIR ONE snap photos and then transmit and display them on your smartphone's screen in real time.
+The FLIR ONE Gen 3 is a thermal camera that plugs into the lightning port on an iPhone 12 or earlier model iPhone.
+It also works on the USB-C port on any Android device.
+The two cameras on the FLIR ONE snap photos and then transmit and display them on your smartphone's screen in real-time.
+It's the handiest thermal camera on the market today.

 The FLIR ONE reads scene temperatures well and works in various indoor and outdoor environments.
 Perfect for finding drafty windows around the house, dripping water inside walls, oil leaks in your car, or problem pipes in the basement, the FLIR ONE is a useful consumer-grade thermal camera that won't set you back too much.